Scaling Test-Time Compute to Achieve IOI Gold Medal with Open-Weight Models: Experiments

 \section{Experiments}

 In our experiments, all solutions, test generators, and validators are generated in C++ since it is the most common language for IOI competition.
 For each subtask, we produced 100 test generator functions and 100 validators to obtain 100 validated test cases per subtask.
 We study the impact of varying the number of test cases per subtask in Section \ref{sec:testsetsize}.
 In all experiments, we used 10 competitions per cluster, $G_n=10$, and studied the impact of this parameter in Section \ref{sec:numofgames}.
-We used maximum generation lengths of 120K, 120K, 64K, and 80K tokens for models \texttt{gpt-oss-120b}, \texttt{gpt-oss-20b}, \texttt{DeepSeek-R1-0528}, and \texttt{Qwen3-235B-A22B}, respectively.
-The first two values correspond to each model’s architectural limit, while 80K was recommended by Qwen developers for complex tasks such as mathematical and programming competition problems~\citep{qwen3_fp8_thinking}.
+We used maximum generation lengths of 120K, 120K, 64K, and 120K tokens for models \texttt{gpt-oss-120b}, \texttt{gpt-oss-20b}, \texttt{DeepSeek-R1-0528}, and \texttt{Qwen3-235B-A22B}, respectively.
+These values correspond to each model’s architectural limit.
 The effect of the generation length is studied in Section \ref{sec:maxnumoftoken}.
 To calculate the scores for each solution, we used the graders officially provided by IOI with the exact same time and memory constraints~\citep{ioi_2025_tasks}.